Last Updated on

 Adding related posts

-Before we add a related posts section, search for the Divider element from the Elementor Elements search box, then drag and drop one beneath the Author Box.
+Before we add this section, search for the Divider element from the Elementor Elements search box, then drag and drop one beneath the Author Box.
 This will help us break up the footer section a little bit, which contains a few more elements than our body or header.

 The divider only requires one simple bit of styling.
 Go to Style and set the colour to – #e2e6e8

-Now back to our related posts.
+Now back to our new section.
 Search for the Posts element, then place one beneath the Divider element we just added to our template.

-This is the default Posts element, so we need to apply some styling to make it look more like a related posts element.
+This is the default Posts element, so we need to apply some styling to make it look more fitting.
 Follow the below steps:

 - Click edit on the Posts element